sabre-io/sabre.io/source/dav/extending-sabredav.md

 `Sabre/` namespace, is because they think it's the only way they can extend sabre/dav.

-The biggest issue is that you are now effectivelty making 'changes' to the sabre/dav project by adding files, or maybe even changing existing ones.
+The biggest issue is that you are now effectively making 'changes' to the sabre/dav project by adding files, or maybe even changing existing ones.

 This makes it incredibly hard to figure out what you've changed, and to do